-XVII.
-Rosin/Powder
+XXV.
+Rosin/Powder/Sports Enhancing Product

-- A. This is ground chalklike substance used to soak sweat from hands and is NOT permitted. - B. 2.0 penalty will be assessed if used.
+- A. Rosin/powder is a ground chalklike substance used to soak sweat from hands and is NOT permitted. - B. A sports enhancing product is any substance that can be applied (wet or dry) to the athlete's hands, feet, or body that would affect their overall performance. - C. 2.0 penalty will be assessed if used.

-XVIII.
+XXVI.
 Failure to Provide Roster